LCC-CIT/CIS195-CourseMaterials/CIS195_Syllabus_8wk.md

-## Learning Resources
+# Learning Resources

-### Textbook
+## Textbook

 There is no textbook for this class.
 You will learn from the class lectures, lecture notes, and online tutorials.

-### Computer Lab and In-Person Tutoring
+## Computer Lab and In-Person Tutoring

 The CIT computer lab in building19, room 135, is equipped with computers and and all the software required for this course.
 The lab is available to all students in the CIT department.
 There are tutors available in the lab to help you with your lab assignments.
 A schedule will be posted on the large white board inside the lab with a list of the tutors and the times they will be available.

-### Online Tutoring and Support Services
+## Online Tutoring and Support Services

 In addition to the tutors available in the CIT computer lab, there is tutoring available online.
-You can connect with tutors, get technical support from the Student Help Desk (SHeD), and learn more about Career Pathways/STEP programs in the [Lane Support Hub](http://lanecc.edu/hub) (Zoom link: lanecc.edu/hub).
+You can connect with tutors, get technical support from the Student Help Desk (SHeD), and learn more about Career Pathways/STEP programs in the [Lane Support Hub](http://lanecc.edu/hub) (Zoom link: [lanecc.edu/hub]()).
 Feel free to drop in or guarantee time with a tutor by making an appointment using [WCOnline](https://lanecc.mywconline.com/).
-Check out the [ATS website](https://www.lanecc.edu/get-support/academic-support/academic-and-tutoring-services) (link: lanecc.edu/tutor) for updated hours and additional information.
+Check out the [ATS website](https://www.lanecc.edu/get-support/academic-support/academic-and-tutoring-services) for updated hours and additional information.

-### Software
+## Software

 If you plan to do lab work somewhere other than in the classroom or the CIT Computer Lab, you will need:

 - "Office" software for Word processing, spreadsheets, slides, etc., such as:

   -  [MS Office](https://lanecc.helpjuice.com/student-faqs/microsoft-office-365-for-lcc-students-staff)&mdash;Free for LCC students.
 Runs on Mac OS and Windows.
 Use this link to get it.

      *About Microsoft accounts: You may have both a [school account](https://myaccount.microsoft.com) and a [personal account](https://account.microsoft.com).
 Use your Microsoft <u>school account</u> to get MS Office.*

   - [LibreOffice](http://www.libreoffice.org)&mdash; Free, open source, cross-platform (Mac, Windows, Linux) software.

   - [Google Docs](https://docs.google.com)&mdash;Free to use online with your LCC gmail account.